Skip to content

 5. Document concerns even when you agree with decisions

-Final Thoughts: Why This Matters Now#
+Final Thoughts: Why This Matters Now

-Because here's the thing: every senior engineer was once a junior with concerns nobody heard.
+The pattern repeats: every senior engineer was once a junior with concerns nobody heard.
 Every failed migration had a minority voice that could have prevented it.
 Every production incident had someone who saw it coming but didn't feel safe speaking up.

 Related Posts